-Any time an expression or idea is borrowed, appropriate credit must be given.
-In formal papers, quoted material must be documented as such and all sources must be cited.
 Cheating includes using unauthorized materials, information, or study aids in any academic examination or exercise.
 Submitting a paper for more than one class will not be allowed, unless special permission is secured from both professors.
 Any paper, or major part thereof, or other work turned in for two courses will not meet the requirements and will result in a "0" (F) for that assignment in either or both courses.

-Procedure for Academic Misconduct Charges
+Procedure for Academic Misconduct Charges:

-If a faculty member believes that any student(s) have committed an act of academic misconduct, they shall notify the person(s) involved using that person's seminary email account to make them aware of possible charges and evidence available.
+If a faculty member believes that any student(s) has committed an act of academic misconduct, they shall notify the person(s) involved using that person's Seminary email account to make them aware of possible charges and evidence available.
 The faculty member in whose class the misconduct is believed to have occurred will also arrange for a meeting with the student(s) to discuss the charges and evidence unless the student(s) decline.
 If the student has not replied to the faculty member's notification within three working days, this will be taken as an indication that the student has declined the initial meeting.
-Administrators, staff members, or students who have knowledge of acts of possible misconduct will report this information to the faculty member concerned and that faculty member, in turn, will conduct the meeting discussed above.
+If the faculty member has reason to recuse themselves, they should notify the VPAA and Dean for handling of the case.

 Should the faculty member decide that a penalty is warranted, they may, at their discretion, assess responsibility and determine consequences.
-If the student admits fault and accepts such disposition of the case, or if the student has declined the initial meeting, or if the student offers no response to the faculty member during or within 48 hours following scheduled start time of the initial meeting, the faculty member will administer the consequences within three working days following the initial meeting, and file with the office of the dean a written report of the charge, the evidence and the consequences administered.
-If the student maintains innocence or is unwilling to accept the judgment of the faculty member, or if the faculty member has reason to recuse themselves, written charges must be filed in the dean's office within three working days following the initial meeting.
+If the student admits fault and accepts such disposition of the case, or if the student has declined the initial meeting, or if the student offers no response to the faculty member during or within 48 hours following scheduled start time of the initial meeting, the faculty member will administer the consequences within three working days following the initial meeting, and file with the office of the Vice President of Academic Affairs and Dean (Academic Dean) a written report of the charge, the evidence and the consequences administered.

+If the student maintains innocence or is unwilling to accept the judgment of the faculty member, the student must file a written appeal with the VPAA and Dean within three working days following the initial meeting.

-Once charges have been filed, the dean or dean's designee will meet with the person charged within five working days to discuss the charges and review the evidence.
-This meeting does not presuppose that the person charged is at fault but is only for the purposes of determining the facts and explaining the policy and procedure for governing the disposition of such matters.
+Once the appeal has been filed, the VPAA and Academic Dean, or their designee, will meet with the person filing the appeal within five working days to discuss the charges and review the evidence.
+This meeting does not presuppose that the person charged is at fault but is only for the purpose of determining the facts and explaining the policy and procedure for governing the disposition of such matters.

-If the seminary does believe there are sufficient grounds to support the charges, the case will be handled in one of two ways.
-If fault is admitted, a penalty is fixed according to the guidelines given below but only after the dean or the dean's designee has met with the professor involved and discussed possible actions.
-If, however, the person charged maintains innocence, an ad hoc committee will be appointed by the dean to conduct a hearing to make a determination of fault.
-Willful failure of a person charged with academic misconduct to appear before the committee means that the student is in default and consequences will be decided and administered.
+If the Seminary does believe there are sufficient grounds to support the charges, the case will be handled in one of two ways.
+If fault is admitted, a penalty is fixed according to the guidelines given below, but only after the Academic Dean or their designee has met with the professor involved and discussed possible actions.
+If, however, the person charged maintains innocence, an ad hoc committee will be appointed by the Academic Dean to conduct a hearing to make a determination of fault.
+Willful failure of a person charged with academic misconduct to appear before the committee means that the student is in default, and consequences will be decided and administered.